CarsonDavis/CarsonDavis.github.io/_posts/2018-06-13-variac_wiring.md

 categories: [electronics, variacs]
 tags: [electronics, tools, multimeter, antiques, variacs]
 media_subpath: /variacs/
-description: I analyze the specs and capabilies of my variacs.
+description: I analyze the specs and capabilities of my variacs.
 ---

 I've managed to gather a few variacs, including some about which I know very little.
 In this post I'll go over some of my findings.